Missional living: Community

-The missional church
+Missional Church Movement

-The missional church movement first arose during the end of the 20th century and the beginning of the 21st century.
+The Missional Church Movement first arose during the end of the 20th century and the beginning of the 21st century.
 The movement seeks to rethink and redefine the nature of the church and create a new paradigm in which churches are seen as missional in nature, instead of attractional in nature.
 Leaders in the movement argue that instead of churches attempting to attract people to churches through church programs, churches should instead take the gospel outside of the church and engage society with the gospel, often by being involved not only in missions and evangelism but also in social justice movements.
-The missional church defines itself in terms of its mission — being sent ones who take the gospel to and incarnate the gospel within a specific cultural context.
-The church exists, in other words, for what we sometimes call "mission": to announce to the world that Jesus is its Lord.
+The missional church defines itself in terms of its mission - being sent ones who take the gospel to and incarnate the gospel, which is to announce to the world Jesus is its lord within a specific cultural context.
 "Mission is not just a program of the church.
 It defines the church as God’s sent people.
 Either we are defined by mission, or we reduce the scope of the gospel and the mandate of the church.
 Thus our challenge today is to move from church with mission to missional church."

-The Church has a mission because Jesus has a mission.
-There is one mission.
+The mission of the Church is to spread the gospel.

 "Missional church is a community of God’s people that defines itself, and organizes its life around, its real purpose of being an agent of God’s mission to the world.
 In other words, the church’s true and authentic organizing principle is mission.
 When the church is in mission, it is the true church.
 The church itself is not only a product of that mission but is obligated and destined to extend it by whatever means possible.
 The mission of God flows directly through every believer and every community of faith that adheres to Jesus.
 To obstruct this is to block God’s purposes in and through his people."

 Missional living is a term that is used in contrast with historical institutional churches.
-Church leaders as well as Christians in general have often regarded the Church as an institution to which outsiders must come in order to receive a certain product, namely, the gospel and all its associated benefits.
+Church leaders as well as Christians in general have often regarded the Church as an institution, to which outsiders must come in order to receive a certain product, namely, the gospel and all its associated benefits.
 Institutional churches are sometimes perceived to exist for the members and depend on pastors and staff to evangelize the lost.
-The "missional church", on the other hand, attempts to take Christ to "the lost" and its members are personally engaged in reaching their communities with the message of Jesus Christ.
+The "missional church", on the other hand, attempts to take Christ to "the lost".
+Members of the missional church are personally engaged in reaching their communities with the message of Jesus Christ.